Sikkim Lok Sabha constituency

 Sikkim Lok Sabha constituency is a Lok Sabha (lower house of the Indian parliament) constituency which covers the entire area of the state of Sikkim.

 Sikkim participated in its first general elections in 1977 after joining the Union in 1975.
 Its first member of parliament (MP) was Chatra Bahadur Chhetri of the Indian National Congress who was elected unopposed.
-The current MP is Indra Hang Subba, who has represented the constituency since 2019.
-His term is expected to end in May 2024.
+The current MP is Indra Hang Subba of Sikkim Krantikari Morcha, who has represented the constituency since 2019.
+He was re-elected in 2024.